Key Takeaways

 Hair washing frequency refers to how often you cleanse your scalp and hair with shampoo or a dedicated cleanser, not simply rinsing with water.
 The primary function involves removing excess sebum, environmental pollutants, sweat, and styling product buildup whilst preserving beneficial natural oils that protect your hair shaft.

-Your scalp produces sebum through sebaceous glands, with most people noticing oily roots or dullness within 48-72 hours after their last wash.
+Your scalp produces sebum through sebaceous glands, with people often noticing oily roots or dullness within 48-72 hours after their last wash.
 However, this natural oil serves important purposes: it moisturises your scalp, creates a protective barrier against environmental damage, and helps maintain your hair's natural pH balance.

 Proper washing frequency matters because it maintains scalp health, prevents bacterial overgrowth, and keeps hair looking fresh without stripping away protective oils.
-Over-cleansing can lead to dryness and irritation, whilst under-cleansing may cause buildup, odour, and clogged follicles.

 What Determines How Often You Should Wash Your Hair?